bitsfabrik/PSCSpringKit/README.md

 ## Add to your project

-1. Add PSCSpringKit.xcodeproj as subproject
+1. Add PSCSpringKit.xcodeproj as subproject.
-2. Add PSCSpringKit's root folder to your project's header search paths
+2. Add PSCSpringKit's root folder to your project's header search paths.
-3. Add PSCSpringKit to your Target's dependencies (Target >> Build Phases >> Target Dependencies)
+3. Add PSCSpringKit to your Target's dependencies (Target >> Build Phases >> Target Dependencies).
-4. Add PSCSpringKit to your Target's linked frameworks (Target >> Summary >> Linked Frameworks and Libraries)
+4. Add PSCSpringKit to your Target's linked frameworks (Target >> Summary >> Linked Frameworks and Libraries).
-5. Import "PSCSpringKit.h" either in Prefix.pch or in seperatly in any file you need
+5. Import "PSCSpringKit.h" either in Prefix.pch or seperatly in any file you use it.

 ## Spring Mobile App Sensor